dbabg/WAF/README.md

 # WAF
-WAF based on Apache/2.4.6 with PHP 7.2 and mod_rewrite
+Web Application Firewall based on Apache/2.4.6 with PHP 7.2 and mod_rewrite module

 # Deployment